 In the North West Highlands, amidst dramatic mountain scenery and deserted sandy beaches, Assynt is an idyllic holiday retreat.
-The location of the cottage is perfect, being a relaxing escape but with lots to do on the doorstep and only a short drive away from the village of Lochinver where there is a good range of amenities and excellent dining opportunities, including a Michelin-starred restaurant.
+The location of the cottage is perfect, being a relaxing escape but with lots to do on the doorstep and only a short drive away from Lochinver.
+This harbour village has a good range of amenities and excellent dining opportunities, including a Michelin-starred restaurant.
 There is also a small convenience store in Clachtoll, only three miles from the cottage.

 Set on the coast, there are beautiful sandy beaches where you may be the only visitors as you gaze out to the Western Isles.
 Stoer Head lighthouse and the Old Man of Stoer, a dramatic sea stack, are situated a couple of miles from the cottage.
 The North West Highlands Geopark, Knockan Crag and the Bone Caves, where polar bears, reindeer, lynx, arctic fox and wolves once roamed, are also within easy visiting distance.

 Due to the wide variety of habitats and unspoilt landscape, Assynt is a haven for outdoor enthusiasts.
 Take a boat trip porpoise, seal and minke whale spotting; or visit the internationally important sea bird colony on Handa Island.
 Join a guided walk or look out for red deer, ptarmigan and golden eagles as you tackle one of the nearby Munros or Corbetts.